-Psychedelics, AKA entheogens – ancient Greek for ‘generating the divine within’ – can facilitate mystical experiences more reliably than any other currently known method (seeing the earth from space also seems fairly reliable but I’m guessing you don’t have your space vacation booked just yet).
+Psychedelics, AKA entheogens – ancient Greek for ‘generating the divine within’ – can facilitate mystical experiences more reliably than any other currently known method (seeing the earth from space also seems fairly reliable but this is currently even less accessible than psychedelics).
 There is recent research to support this relationship, though it should be remembered that these trials are done in highly controlled settings – and I believe a methodological approach helps to increase the chances of such an experience.

-So here’s a guide to set you up for a soul-stirring, therapeutic, sacred, self-actualizing trip.
-Its a compilation of practices drawn from a few sources, you can find a list at the end.
+So this is a guide to set you up for a soul-stirring, therapeutic, sacred, self-actualizing trip.
+Its a compilation drawn from my own experience, and practices drawn from a few sources.
+You can find a list at the end.